WALK THE REGION WITH LEIGH AND MERRY FOSTER

 The rock pools and waterfalls are home to many frogs, tadpoles and dragonflies, and lizards skitter over the rocks at the sides.
 While we were walking up the valley in October we had the bizarre experience of meeting the cows coming down from the hills, (no cowherd anywhere to be seen) presumably for the winter, stopping for a quick drink from the river on the way.
 All the gently tinkling cowbells gave the walk a distinctly alpine flavour.

-In the earth on either side of the path we saw evidence of Sangliers rooting about for tasty nibbles, and in fact a hunting party were out and about on the day we were there.
+In the earth on either side of the path we saw evidence of Sangliers rooting about for tasty nibbles, and in fact a hunting party was out and about on the day we were there.

 The walk ends in the hills with an impressive rock escarpment at the Collet del Tueler, surrounded by wooded hills on all sides (501150 E 4704700 N).